rjaros/kvision-examples/README.md

 A set of examples for [KVision](https://github.com/rjaros/kvision) framework.

-### Important!

-##### Since [Kotlin 1.3.40](https://blog.jetbrains.com/kotlin/2019/06/kotlin-1-3-40-released/) new type inference has been enabled by default in the IntelliJ IDE.
-There are some incompatibilities, that can result in errors presented in the IDE for some of the example projects.
-You may wish to [disable this option](https://www.jetbrains.com/help/idea/compiler-kotlin-compiler.html).

 ## Template

 An application template.
 It does nothing, but includes all dependencies to develop KVision applications with all